 (c) What is the name of the phenomenon, responsible for the green coating?

 (d) Copper vessels are best cleaned with tamarind or lemon juice, but not with soap.
 Why?

 Green coloured coating on copper is due to the formation of basic copper carbonate, CuCO3

-Copper forms green coating of basic copper carbonate as it reacts with water, atmospheric oxygen and carbon dioxide.(c)
+Copper forms a green coating of basic copper carbonate as it reacts with water, atmospheric oxygen, and carbon dioxide.(c)